Forest Hill Memorial Arena.

 “If a spot opens up, I will let you know,” I told them all.

 The anticipation grew and the big day finally arrived.
-It was a beautiful cold sunny morning and I vividly remember the west wall's frosted icy large windows allowing sunlight to flood the complete ice surface.
+It was a beautiful cold sunny morning and I vividly remember the frosted icy large windows allowing sunlight to flood the complete ice surface.

 It was very bright in the rink on that morning.
 The arena lights were on, but they were not needed.
 We would be playing in the sunlight just like we did at Ranee Field.